Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Panorama Nationalpark SchweizPanorama auf den Nationalpark (Foto: Seraina Zellweger)

-If you haven’t planned out today’s hike yet, ask the owners of Chamanna Cluozza for their recommendations.
-You have several further options of different difficulty levels to explore the National Park.
+If you haven't planned today's hike yet, ask the owners of Chamanna Cluozza for their recommendations.
+There are plenty of other hikes available with varying levels of difficulty.
+This gives you another day to explore the national park.

-For one, there are the hot springs in Scuol.
-Depending on how sore your legs are from your National Park endeavours, a few hours in this relaxing setting might just be what you need.
+On one hand, there’s the thermal bath in Scuol.
+Depending on how sore your feet are from yesterday's hike, a few relaxing hours in the hot springs might be just what you need.

 Engadin Häuser GasseTypische Engadiner Dorf Häuser (Foto: Seraina Zellweger)